As each season in the Wheel of the Year turns,

 It’s about rewriting the nervous system’s code of safety—

-not as silence, but as truth in motion, with our full range of emotion.
+not as silence, but as truth in motion, with our full range of emotion intact.

 When we stomp, growl, shake & howl under the moon,